laneydsmith/Bellabeat-casestudy/README.md

 ![3SQL analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/77d63ad4-eb92-4ce8-9418-026c04e0f287)

 From the average sums of minutes per user for each activity, it's evident that the majority of active minutes are spent in sedentary activities, averaging 81.3%.
-Conversely, the Fairly Active activity level constitutes the smallest portion of time spent in a day, at just 1.1%.
+Conversely, the Fairly Active activity level is the smallest portion of time spent in a day, at just 1.1%.

 ![4SQL analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/d9ae7ae8-3b7c-4662-9380-9ca2cc92d5c1)

 ![4SQL analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/71c4683c-f36c-47d2-9bd2-d4d02e5af9d3)

-There is variability in the total amount of calories burned per user.
-Many different factors that can play a part in this including, but not limited to, activity level, body composition, sleep, age, and gender.
+There is variability in the total amount of calories burned per user suggesting that many different factors play a part in this including, but not limited to, activity level, body composition, sleep, age, and gender.
 Women burn less calories than men in addition to having less muscle and more body fat according to the Mayo Clinic.[^3] We can assume that in this study, men will have higher records of total calories burned than women.

 ![SQL5 analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/7cc7f445-700a-4d6b-bbd6-705e5af65b1d)